Karishma-Bihariya/public/README.md

 # Order Management Api
+How to build and run
+project can be compiled with JDK 8 and above javac.

+To compile just do mvn clean package.

+To run the application execute the following:

+java -jar target/order-0.0.1-SNAPSHOT.jar.

   Order Management Api is a Web Application  design to order various items as per customer requirement.
+  Repository, Service and ServiceImp classes are designed to

+# Exploring the Rest APIs
  It consists of Post Api for creating customer order :

    Request :
     URI  https://127.0.0.1:3306/orders